A Note on Fractional DP-Coloring of Graphs: Abstract

 \section{Abstract}

 DP-coloring (also called correspondence coloring) is a generalization of list coloring introduced by Dvo\v{r}\'{a}k and Postle in 2015.
 In 2019, Bernshteyn, Kostochka, and Zhu introduced a fractional version of DP-coloring.
-They showed that unlike the fractional list chromatic number, the fractional DP-chromatic number of a graph $G$, denoted $\chi_{DP}^*(G)$, can be arbitrarily larger than $\chi^*(G)$, the graph's fractional chromatic number.
-In this note we show that for any $n \geq 2$ and $m \in \N$, there is a $t \in \N$ such that $\chi_{DP}^*(K_{n,m}) \leq n + 1 - 1/t$, and we determine a lower bound on $\chi_{DP}^*(K_{2,m})$ for any $m \geq 3$.
-We also generalize a result of Alon, Tuza, and Voigt, and in the process, show that for each $k \in \N$, $\chi_{DP}^*(C_{2k+1}) = \chi^*(C_{2k+1})$.
+They showed that unlike the fractional list chromatic number, the fractional DP-chromatic number of a graph $G$, denoted $\chi_{_{DP}}^*(G)$, can be arbitrarily larger than $\chi^*(G)$, the graph's fractional chromatic number.
+We generalize a result of Alon, Tuza, and Voigt (1997) on the fractional list chromatic number of odd cycles, and, in the process, show that for each $k \in \N$, $\chi_{_{DP}}^*(C_{2k+1}) = \chi^*(C_{2k+1})$.
+We also show that for any $n \geq 2$ and $m \in \N$, if $p^*$ is the solution in $(0,1)$ to $p=(1-p)^n$ then $\chi_{_{DP}}^*(K_{n,m})\leq1/p^*$, and we prove a generalization of this result for multipartite graphs.
+Finally, we determine a lower bound on $\chi_{_{DP}}^*(K_{2,m})$ for any $m \geq 3$.